How is Alcohol Classified?

 Alcohol binds with these receptors in a way that causes an increase in dopamine levels, leading to feelings of pleasure or euphoria.

-The euphoria produced by alcohol’s action on the brain is what gives some people enjoyment, despite potential drawbacks like hangovers or brain damage that may arise from long-term use.
+The euphoria produced by alcohol’s action on the brain is what gives some people enjoyment despite potential drawbacks like hangovers or brain damage that may arise from long-term use.

 Alcohol also has sedative effects, making someone feel relaxed or sleepy after consuming large amounts.

-3. Alcohol’s Psychological Effects
+4. Alcohol’s Psychological Effects

-Heavy drinking can also cause psychological problems such as anxiety disorders or suicidal thoughts because it impairs decision-making abilities and increases impulsivity, leading people into dangerous situations they would not normally take part in while sober.
+Heavy drinking can also cause psychological problems such as anxiety disorders or suicidal thoughts because it impairs decision-making abilities and increases impulsivity, leading people into dangerous situations they would not usually take part in while sober.

-4. The Social Consequences of Excessive Drinking
+5. The Social Consequences of Excessive Drinking

 Heavy drinking can also have severe social consequences, such as: